Revolt Energy Recovers Solar Infrastructure

 Our Mission

-“ReVolt is more than a recycling company, we have developed collection networks with municipalities and utility scale providers to ensure that all panels are recovered.Our state of the art technology allows us to recover nearly 100% of materials with a near 100% purity level.
-That means that we have a unique ability to reintegrate each element into the manufacturing supply chain and ensure full circularity of the solar industry.Our promise is to recycle all panels with a high level of integrity, ensuring sustainable and safe delivery of valuable metals and critical minerals.” — CEO, Revolt Energy
+“ReVolt is more than a solar-end-of-life recovery company, we have developed collection networks with municipalities and utility scale providers to ensure that all panels are recovered.Our state of the art technology allows us to recover nearly 100% of materials with a near 100% purity level.
+That means that we have a unique ability to reintegrate each element into the manufacturing supply chain, make solar end-of-life recovery income generating, and ensure full circularity of the solar industry.Our promise is to recover all solar equipment with a high level of integrity, ensuring sustainable and safe delivery of valuable metals and critical minerals.” — CEO, Revolt Energy

 INVESTOR RELATIONS